Matthewcs142/freeCodeCamp-web-design-projects/README.txt

     FCC Basic Data Structures
   Description:
     This file documents my course work for FreeCodeCamp's 20-lesson course on basic JavaScript data structures.

+Forty-fourth commit:
+  Date of commit:
+    1/20/21
+  Files committed:
+    FCC Basic Algorithm Scripting with JS
+  Description:
+    This file documents my course work for FreeCodeCamp's 16-lesson course for basic algorithm scripting with JavaScript - part of FreeCodeCamp's JavaScript Algorithms and Data Structures Certification.

 Additional portfolio code:
   The following links are for additional projects that I have done while taking Codecademy's courses.
 The code for these projects are stored in other places here on github and not specifically in my own repositories.